derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of a Source Code File.md

 <div class='dark-background light-text'>
 ```

 With either solution, both our `<div>`s will have dark backgrounds and the text within them will be light.
-You might wonder how the text of the child elements can be white without explicitly setting styles on them.
+You might wonder how the text of the child elements can be light without explicitly setting styles on them.
 This is where the *cascading* part of cascading style sheets comes in.
 Think of cascading as style inheritence.
 Cascading is extremely powerful and you will learn its nuances in time.

 As a creation evolves, feel free to change the names of classes if it makes sense to.
 A class name may make less sense as new property-value pairs are added or removed.
 Over time you will leverage established naming practices and/or develop your own to gain an intuitive feel of when to update a name.
 Additionally, you'll develop a sense of how best to group certain property-value pairs.
 Just know that it is extremely common to change names as a creation evolves.